boshkins/pelopia/doc/HLD.md

 Being the open source project, always consider that the deliverables can be built from sources.
 As an easier-to-use alternative, create .msi (.zip?) file for Windows, .rpm (tar?) for Linux, .jar for Android, ? for iOS/OSX.
 Where required, the installation package has to include the C++ run time support library.

+Contents of a Pelopia installation directory:

+	pelopia/
+		inc/		- header files
+		lib/		- binary libraries
+		doc/		- HTML documentation
+		examples/
+			C++/
+			C/
+			...		- other languages, as needed

+An alternative installation structure, for Unix-like systems with root access, would be

+	/usr/local/
+		include/pelopia/		- headers
+		lib/pelopia/			- libraries
+		share/doc/pelopia/		- HTML documentation
+					/examples	- examples

 ##Stories

+1. Logging to a file
+1. Logging to a client-supplied stream

+1. Use a dataset from Mapzen-produced JSON

 1. Search using one term text using BoundingBox, naive implementation
 1. Search using one term text using LatLon, naive implementation
 1. Search using multiple term text, naive implementation
 1. Search using one incomplete term text, naive implementation
 1. Search using multiple complete term and one incomplete term text, naive implementation
+2. Autocomplete, naive
+2. Reverse search, naive

+1. Use a dataset locally converted from Mapzen-produced JSON
+2.
 1. Search using one term text using BoundingBox, optimized implementation
 1. Search using one term text using LatLon, optimized implementation
 1. Search using multiple term text, optimized implementation
 1. Search using one incomplete term text, optimized implementation
 1. Search using multiple complete term and one incomplete term text, optimized implementation

-1. Search using a dataset locally converted from Pelias-produced JSON
+2. Autocomplete, optimized
+2. Reverse search, optimized

-1. Search using a dataset converted from dataset downloaded from a Pelopia-specific Mapzen endpoint
+1. Use a dataset downloaded from a Pelopia-specific Mapzen endpoint in Pelopia format

+1. Exception handling wrapper

 1. Search through a C API
 1. Search through a Java API
 1. Search through a Python API